Geoffrey Rose (epidemiologist)

 Geoffrey Arthur Rose CBE (19 April 1926 – 12 November 1993) was an eminent epidemiologist whose ideas have been credited with transforming the approach to strategies for improving health.
 He was formerly the Emeritus Professor of Epidemiology at the Department of Epidemiology, London School of Hygiene and Tropical Medicine.

 Early life and career

 Geoffrey Rose was born in London on 19 April 1926 to Arthur Norman Rose, a Methodist minister, and Mary née Wadsworth, who was the daughter of a Methodist minister.
-In 1958 he joined the epidemiology department of the London School of Hygiene and Tropical Medicine (LSHTM) and became a part-time Reader in 1964.
-In 1970 he became the Visiting Professor of Epidemiology and Preventive Medicine and was elected to Full Professor of Epidemiology in 1977.
+After training as a medical doctor in Kingsmead and Oxford University, he joined the epidemiology department of the London School of Hygiene and Tropical Medicine (LSHTM) in 1958 and became a part-time Reader in 1964.
+In 1970 he became the visiting professor of Epidemiology and Preventive Medicine and was elected to Full Professor of Epidemiology in 1977.
 In his time at the LSHTM he worked with many pioneering epidemiologists, including Donald Reid.
 He was also responsible for starting the Masters in Epidemiology course.
 He died 12 November 1993.